juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 **Instructions**

-- Load the tidyverse package, for functions to manipulate data from [dplyr](https://dplyr.tidyverse.org/) and [tidyr](https://tidyr.tidyverse.org/) and visualize data from [ggplot2](https://ggplot2.tidyverse.org/).
 - Call `glimpse()` on `sisters67` to take a look at the structure of the data.
 Notice how many columns there are, and what their characteristics are.
 - Plot a histogram of `age`.